James4Ever0/notes/Search Engines.md

 how the heck can i search my own notes? slice it into little segments? standard excerpt included.

 do you need to export your own good old notes? i mean mi notes.
+2 phone numbers, 2 accounts.

 search for search engine in github.